Safety at Public WiFi Hotspots

 There are a couple of serious risks with wireless hotspots:

 - Packet Sniffing is where someone can set up a software program on their computer to monitor network traffic and record passing information, much like a telephone bug.
-These packets can later be decoded to discover passwords.
+These packets can later be decoded to discover passwords and personal information.

 - Wireless Phishing involves tricking you into thinking the network you are logging into is legitimate.
 A login page is presented, you are asked some information, possibly a credit card number, and then you are logged into the illegitimate network but strangely, you cannot access your email or websites.
 These are harder to detect as they may appear as the real network, so be sure to ask of the name of the wireless network when accessing wireless internet in a coffee shop, hotel, or anywhere else.